Skip to main contentSkip to main content

 This chart showcases some of the most trusted and widely used FDA-approved orthokeratology lens designs in the U.S. market.

-This history demonstrates a commitment to safety and innovation, transforming ortho-k into a powerful tool for myopia control.
+This history demonstrates a commitment to safety and innovation, transforming ortho-k into a powerful tool for myopia management.

 Behind the Approval: The Rigorous Testing Process